 You also get the choice of a power saving mode, or a smoother display, with a faster refresh rate of 120fps.
 I found the standard, 60fps power saving mode, perfectly adequate.

-Two new RF-S lenses
+Native RF-S lenses

 It has to be said that these lenses are the most disappointing part of Canon’s APS-C RF announcement.
 The 18-45mm may be small and light, but its focal-length range and aperture is uninspiring to say the least, especially as the firm offers an equally compact 15-45mm f/3.5-6.3 in EF-M mount.
 The 18-150mm looks like it should be a nice travel lens, and could make a fine match with the EOS R10.
 But like the 18-45mm, its 29mm equivalent wide end looks out of touch in a world where competing cameras come equipped with 24mm equivalent zooms, especially as there’s no RF-S ultrawide zoom.

+Since then, only one more native RF-S lens has arrived – the Canon RF-S 55-210mm f/5-7.1 IS STM telephoto zoom.
 It’s a shame that buying a high-speed, high-performance compact camera, one is immediately faced with having to use full-frame lenses in order to get a good choice of lenses.

-Neither lens really comes close to matching the ambition of the EOS R7, so let’s hope Canon comes up with some more interesting RF-S offerings soon.
+None of these lenses really comes close to matching the ambition of the EOS R7, so let’s hope Canon comes up with some more interesting RF-S offerings soon.
 For EOS R7 owners to really get the most from the camera, I’d like to see something along the lines of 15-50mm f/2.8 and 15-80mm f/4 zooms, with weather sealing and premium optics.
 It would also make sense for Canon to make RF-mount versions of its EF-M lenses, which could give it a shortcut to a nice APS-C line-up.